logictester/fortigate/source/index.rst

 Overview
 ========

-This guide shows how to implement adaptive authentication with strong contextual security policies to FortiGate SSL VPN and the FortiClient using SAML federation with SafeNet Trusted Access.
+This guide shows how to implement adaptive authentication with strong contextual security policies to FortiGate SSL VPN and the FortiClient using SAML federation with SafeNet Trusted Access

 Prerequisites